01 of 05

 Things to Know About the Yellow Ground Scorpion

 - Family: Vaejovidae

-- The yellow ground scorpion is found from southeastern Arizona all the way to Idaho and southeastern Washington in the Sonoran and Great Basin deserts.
+- Found from southeastern Arizona all the way to Idaho and southeastern Washington in the Sonoran and Great Basin deserts